dliechty/NixHome/README.md

     1. From your home directory, run: `./.vim/plugged/YouCompleteMe/install.py`
 * This setup uses **powerline**.
 Here is a reference for how to install it on WSL (on Windows 10): [Powerline Install](https://devpro.media/install-powerline-windows)
 * Requires Python 3 as a dependency
 * Some vim setting are server dependent... for example, all plugins are only initialized for a specific set of hostnames that must be defined.
+The list of valid servers are defined in `~/.vim/.valid_hosts`.